FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 If you are stuck at this point, feel free to [start from here](https://codesandbox.io/s/vuevixens-mini7-added-cards-upuhh)
 :::

 In `Home.vue`, create a shuffle method which will go through all of the cards and change the order.
-Also, lets trigger that method on the `created` lifecycle hook.
+Also, let's trigger that method on the `created` lifecycle hook.

 ::: tip 💡
 [Learn about Lifecycle Hooks](https://vuejs.org/v2/guide/instance.html#Lifecycle-Diagram)